 acct acct=yes,no Default: No Indicates solution accounting is to be performed.
 The new "lock" keyword may be used to ensure that all jobs have solution accounting enabled.
 For example, the following RC file lines force all jobs to use accounting: Example: acct=yes lock=yes The first line turns accounting on.
-The every job; see the "lock" keyword for r e ensures accounting is on for acdata acdata= string Default: None Specifies site defined accounting data.
+The every job; see the "lock" keyword for r ensures accounting is on for acdata acdata= string Default: None Specifies site defined accounting data.
 See your system administrator to determine if and how this keyword is to be used.
-See Enabling Account ID and Accounting Data, 39 for additional information. acid acid=string Default: None Specifies the site defined account ID for this job.
+See Enabling Account ID and Accounting Data, 38 for additional information. acid acid=string Default: None Specifies the site defined account ID for this job.
 See your system administrator to determine if and how this keyword is to be used.
-See Enabling Account ID and Accounting Data, 39 for additional information. acvalid acvalid= string Default: None Note: This keyword can only be set in the command initialization file, see the sections titled Enabling Account ID and Accounting Data, 39 and Specifying Parameters, 148 in Appendix A. Indicates account ID validation is to be performed.
-If "acvalid" is not defined, or is null, then no checks are made of the account ID.
-If "acvalid" is defined, then account ID validation is performed.
-Enabling Account ID and Accounting Data, 39 contains more information on defining this keyword. after after= time Default: None (LINUX) Holds the job's execution until the time specified by time .
+See Enabling Account ID and Accounting Data, 38 for additional information. acvalid acvalid= string Default: None Note: This keyword can only be set in the command initialization file, see the sections titled Enabling Account ID and Accounting Data, 38 and Specifying Parameters, 148 in Appendix A. Indicates account ID validation is to b is null, then no checks are made of the account ID validation is performed.
+Encontains more information on definin e account ID nabling Accoun .
+If "acvalid" is defined, then t ID and Accounting Data, 38 after after= time Default: None (LINUX) Holds the job's execution until the time specified by time .
 See the description of the "at" command in your system documentation for the format of time .
 Example: prod_ver r after=10 nastran example 0:00 The job is held until 10:00 AM.

-ann an d annond was no Default: No append append=yes,no Combines the F04, F06, and LOG files into a single file after the run completes.
-If "no" is specified, the files are not combined.
+ann an d annond was no Default: No append append=yes,noDefault:NoCombines the F04, F06, and LOG files into a single file after the run completes.If "no" is specified, the files are not combined.
 If "yes" is specified, the files are combined into one file with the type ".out".
-Example: prod_ver append= nastran example yes The F04, F06, and LOG files are con nbined into a a file named "example.out". application application=NASTRAN Specifies the application to be run.
+Example: nastran example yes The F04, F06, and LOG files are con nbined into a a file named "example.out". application application=NASTRAN Specifies the application to be run.
 Note: This keyword should always be specified on the command line or in the Parameters, 148 in Appendix A. attdel attdel= number Default: 0 (enables automatic assigning) Controls automatic assignment of the delivery database.
 See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. autoasgn autoasgn= number Default: 7 (all) Controls automatic assigning of DBsets.
+1) in the MSC Nastran Quick Reference Guide for more information on this keyword. autoasgn autoasgn=number Default: 7 (all) Controls automatic assigning of DBsets.
 See the Executing MSC Nastran (p.
 1) in the MSC Nastran Quick Reference Guide for more information on this keyword. authinfo authinfo=number Default: 0 Specifies the amount of information written to the LOG during authorization processing.
 Values greater than zero indicate additional information is to be written. authorize authorize=spec Default: The Default is set during the installation.
 Selects the licensing method for MSC Nastran.
 The spec can take on several forms.
 They include: authorize=FLEXlm-license-spec FLEXIm licensing has been selected. - am assumes t icense file.
 If only a directory is hat either "authorize.dat" or lirectory.
-Example: prod_ver nastran example auth=myauthfile The job runs using the node-locked a uthorization code in "myauthfile".
+Example: ample: prod_ver nastran example auth=myauthfile The job runs using the node-locked authorization code in "myauthfile".